 If President Clinton’s story taught the people of Arkansas anything, it’s that anyone could try marijuana one time and still turn out to be a good person.
 That is possibly the reason behind their relaxed rules for first-time offenders.
 If arrested for having weed in Arkansas, you’ll likely get a pesky parole sentence rather than jail time.

 You do not need fancy supplies to grow a few marijuana plants.
-In my Marijuana Grow Bible, I explain how to grow discrete indoor and outdoor gardens.
-If you use my instructions, you could grow with few to no supplies, reducing the risk of being charged with possession of growing paraphernalia.
+In the Marijuana Grow Bible, Robert explains how to grow discrete indoor and outdoor gardens.
+If you follow his instructions, you could grow with few to no supplies, reducing the risk of being charged with possession of growing paraphernalia.

 Keep it small

-When you take the time to prepare a discrete grow location, like the ones I describe in the Marijuana Grow Bible, you lower the risk of serious trouble.
+When you take time to prepare a discrete grow location, like the ones describe in the Marijuana Grow Bible, you lower the risk of serious trouble.
 With consideration and moderation, any adult could grow marijuana in Arkansas and not get caught.
-If you do get caught, there is the chance that you are given a conditional release and not serve any jail time.